demisto/vscode-extension/README.md

 # Cortex  XSOAR VSCode Plugin

-> **Note:** The plugin is currently in `Beta` status.
-Updates to the Plugin during the `Beta` phase might include non-backward compatible features.
-We appreciate feedback to help us identify issues, fix them, and continually improve.
-Please report findings and feedback via the project's **[issues](https://github.com/demisto/vscode-extension/issues)** tab.

 Work with Visual Studio Code to edit, validate and format your Cortex XSOAR integrations and automations.

 To start using the extension, first of all, install [demisto-sdk](https://pypi.org/project/demisto-sdk/).